Lead Where You’re Strong, Team Where You’re Weak

 For example, if you are a blunt, get-it-done person, you may be great in crisis management, but not so great where the situation calls for empathy and patience such as mobilizing the day-to-day habits that create a profitable workplace.

 That doesn’t mean you’re inferior or defective.
 That doesn’t mean you’re weak, but you’re weak in that role.
+Continue reading and check here for tips on building a great team.

 Team-Building Requires Interconnection—Instead of Shame